How do I declare a major in Anthropology?

-Why does Penn In Touch say that I need permission to enroll in this course?
+Why does Path@Penn say that I need permission to enroll in this course?

-There are many reasons you could need a permit for a course: the course could be full, there could be seats reserved for seniors, you may need a permit as an undergraduate, etc. Regardless of the permit reason, you must contact the instructor of the course to request a permit- instructors alone can grant permission for a permit.
+There are many reasons you could need a permit for a course: the course could be full, there could be seats reserved for seniors, you may need a permit as an undergraduate, etc. Students are able to submit permit requests on the Path@Penn website.

 Can I get research funding from the Anthropology department?

 Yes!
 Each year the Penn Anthropology department awards select students with research funding.
-See our research page for more information.
+See the Undergraduate Research Award for more information.